Pap Smear (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-Why is a woman's past Pap smear history pertinent?
+Why is a woman's menstrual status important for the Pap smear?

 Viewers share their comments